broadinstitute/cromwell/docs/CallCaching.md

 2. What do they need to know first?

 3. Is all the important information there?
 If not, add it!
-*FAQ about unexpected Docker behavior?*
+*Add an FAQ about unexpected Docker behavior?*
+*See this [Github issue](https://github.com/broadinstitute/cromwell/issues/1921) about Call Caching not being Backend-specific*
 4. Are there things that don't need to be there?
 Remove them.

 5. Are the code and instructions accurate?
 Try it!